 The "DG" refers to full-frame camera compatibility, and the "DN" refers to short backfocus mirrorless cameras.
 The Sigma 85mm f/1.4 DG DN Art Lens is compatible with all Sony E-mount cameras, including APS-C sensor format models.
 It is also available in the Leica L mount.

 Made in Japan, each lens is tested with Sigma's proprietary MTF measuring system, ensuring a quality product.
-Sigma provides a limited 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
+Sigma provides a 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
 The reviewed Sigma 85mm f/1.4 DG DN Art Lens was online-retail sourced.

 It usually makes sense to compare a lens with the manufacturer's most similar option, which in this case is the Sony FE 85mm f/1.4 GM Lens.
 While identically specified, there are some significant differences between these lenses.